jonchang/tact/docs/troubleshooting.md

 Two solutions are possible here:

-1. Drop the rogue taxon and let TACT place it somewhere more appropriate, or
+1. Drop the rogue taxon (using e.g., `ape::drop.tip` in R) and let TACT place it somewhere more appropriate, or
 2. Expand the definition of your clade in the taxonomy file to include the rogue taxon.

 ## Why is TACT so slow?